John Houseman Trailers

 24 December 1943

 After a bleak childhood, Jane Eyre goes out into the world to become a governess.
-As she lives happily in her new position at Thornfield Hall, she meet the dark, cold, and abrupt master of the house, Mr.
+As she lives happily in her new position at Thornfield Hall, she meets the dark, cold, and abrupt master of the house, Edward Rochester.

 25 December 1952